-Task To export the certificate in a Firefox browser, do the following:

-- 1. Access the Code Insight Web UI in a Firefox browser. - 2.
-In the browser, click to open the Firefox hamburger menu, and select Options. - 3.
-In the Find in Options search field, enter cer, and click $^{oldsymbol{ ho}}$. - 4.
-Scroll through the search results to locate the Certificates section, and click View Certificates. - 5.
-On the Certificate Manager window, click Servers to list the available certificates. - 6.
-Select the Code Insight Core Server certificate, and click Export. - 7.
+Task To export the certificate in a Firefox browser, do the following: Access the Code Insight Web UI in a Firefox browser.
+1. In the upper-right corner of the browser, click \equiv to open the Firefox hamburger menu, and select Options.
+2. In the Find in Options search field, enter cer, and click ${}^{\mathcal{P}}$.
+3. Scroll through the search results to locate the Certificates section, and click View Certificates.
+4. On the Certificate Manager window, click Servers to list the available certificates.
+5. Select the Code Insight Core Server certificate, and click Export.
+6. 7.
 Click Save to export the certificate to a file in any location.
-If you save the file to a location not accessible by the machine on which the Code Insight scan agent plugin resides, copy the file to such a location before beginning the import phase. - 8.
-Click OK to close the Certificate Manager window.
+If you save the file to a location not accessible by the machine on which the Code Insight scan agent plugin resides, copy the file to such a location before beginning the import phase.

+8. Click OK to close the Certificate Manager window.